Can You Drink Alcohol On The Carnivore Diet? (Why and Why not?)

 If you do decide to have a glass of wine, it’s been suggested that a dry wine is a way to go.

 Also, try to go with a higher-priced organic option to lessen your chances of unwanted additives or mycotoxins.

 Beer is sugar, gluten, and carb heaven.
 It’s the reason the term beer belly was invented.
 It’s by far the least compatible alcoholic option.

-Also there is a tremendous amount of yeast which feasts on the barley and in turn increases the carb count.
+Also, there is a tremendous amount of yeast that feasts on the barley, which in turn increases the carb count.

-Limit your consumption to one drink.
-Chances are that if you have been practicing a carnivore diet for a few weeks or more you will get a little tipsier off less alcohol.
+If you do drink, perhaps limit your consumption to one drink.
+Chances are that if you have been practicing a carnivore diet for a few weeks or more, you will get a little tipsier off less alcohol.

 Looking to stay motivated while on the carnivore diet?
 Book me as your coach at MeatRX, Dr. Shawn Baker’s group of amazing carnivore folks.

 Also, subscribe to our Wild Lumens YouTube Channel for carnivore recipes and adventures!